Coins of the Roman Emperor Constantine II (317-340)

 Rarity

-F341, AE3 ALEMANNIA DEVICTA, Victory right S
+F341, AE3 ALEMANNIA DEVICTA, Victory right (only from Sirmium) S

 F271-2, AE3 CLARITAS REIPVLICAE, Sol standing or running C